-PROBLEM - Apple Airprint driver in use and not the printer specific driver from Epson, Canon, or HP
+PROBLEM - Apple AirPrint driver in use and not the printer specific driver from Epson, Canon, or HP

 SYMPTOM - Media Type will show generic names such as Glossy Paper or Photo Paper.
-Other features may be inactive.

 SYMPTOM - Color accuracy is poor.